Diffusion with nonlocal boundary conditions: Generation results

 Lemma \ref{l.S-compact} will allow us to prove that $I -S_\lambda$ is invertible for $\Re\lambda>0$.
-In the proof we also use the following variant of the Fredholm alternative.
-In an effort of being self-contained, we include a proof.
+In the proof we also use the following variant of the Fredholm alternative which is a special case of \cite[Theorem 15.4]{krein82} In an effort of being self-contained, we include a proof.

 \begin{lem} Let $X$ be a Banach space and $T \in \cL (X)$ be such that $T^2$ is compact.
 If $I-T$ is injective, then $I-T$ is surjective. \end{lem}

 \begin{proof} Since $T^2$ is compact, $\sigma (T^2)\setminus\{0\}$ is countable with $0$ as only possible accumulation point.
 By the spectral mapping theorem, it follows that $\sigma (T) \setminus \{0\}$ is discrete.
 In particular every point in $\sigma (T)\setminus \{0\}$ is a boundary point, so that any point in that set belongs to the approximate point spectrum.